Hope you enjoyed the first tip! Let’s continue…

 - Martindale Hubbell: This is a listing of lawyers throughout the US, including areas in which they concentrate.
 Interestingly, they are graded by a peer review of their expertise and integrity.

 - Websites: There are thousands of websites, like this one, sponsored by law firms providing information to potential clients and the public in general.
 Google “divorce,” “family law,” etc. to find them.
 Most state and local bar associations have lawyer referral services, as do the various professional associations maintained by the divorce bar.
-There are also “niche” organizations (e.g. Fathers and Families) which address issues such as custody and support from a specific perspective.
+There are also “niche” organizations that address issues such as custody and support from a specific perspective.

 Stay tuned for Tip #3!